Brans-Dicke-like field for co-varying $G$ and $c$: observational constraints: Abstract

 \section{Abstract}

 Ref. {[}\href{https://doi.org/10.3390/sym15030709}{Symmetry 15 (2023) 709}{]} introduced a Brans-Dicke-like framework wherein the scalar field $\phi$ is composed of both $G$ and $c$ which, for this reason, co-vary according to $c^{3}/G=\text{constant}$.
-In this paper, we use observational data to constrain the supposed co-varying $G$ and $c$.
+In this paper, we use observational data to constrain the supposed co-varying $G$ and $c$, under the hypothesis of the validity of the standard Lemaitre formula $1+z\sim a^{-1}$.
 The datasets include SN Ia, BAO and the value of $\theta$ extracted from CMB data.
 A proxy function is demanded for the varying $c$ since the framework does not provide a closed set of equations for computing the functional form of either $G$ or $c$ uniquely.
 Accordingly, we choose three separate parameterizations for $c\left(z\right)$ inspired both by desirable properties of the varying speed of light (VSL) and by successful phenomenological models from the literature---including the one by Gupta (CCC framework in e.g. Ref. {[}\href{https://doi.org/10.1093/mnras/staa2472}{Mon.
 Not.
 R. Astron.
 Soc., 498 (2020) 4481-4491}{]}.
 When combined with DESI, Pantheon+ data strongly favor a variable speed of light with more than $3\sigma$ confidence level for all parameterizations considered in this paper, whereas Union2.1 suggests no variation of the speed of light.
 As we shall demonstrate, this apparent discrepancy is due to a strong correlation that emerges between $H_0$ and VSL.